2018–19 Miami Hurricanes women's basketball team

 The 2018–19 Miami hurricanes women's basketball team represented the University of Miami during the 2018–19 NCAA Division I women's basketball season.
-The Hurricanes, led by fourteenth-year head coach Katie Meier, play their home games at the Watsco Center and were members of the Atlantic Coast Conference.
-They finished the season 25–9, 10–6 in ACC play to finish in a tie for third place.
+The Hurricanes, led by fourteenth-year head coach Katie Meier, played their home games at the Watsco Center in Miami, Florida and were members of the Atlantic Coast Conference (ACC).
+They finished the season 25–9, 10–6 in ACC play, to finish in a tie for third place.
 They lost in the quarterfinals of the ACC women's tournament to Syracuse.
 They received an at-large bid of the NCAA women's tournament where they defeated Florida Gulf Coast in the first round before losing to Arizona State in the second round.

 Previous season

-For the 2017–18 season, the Hurricanes finished 21–11 overall and 10–6, 7th in the ACC.
-Miami was eliminated in the quarterfinals of the ACC tournament by Florida State.
+For the 2017–18 season, the Hurricanes finished 21–11 overall and 10–6 in ACC play to finish in a three-way tie for sixth place.
+They were eliminated in the quarterfinals of the ACC tournament by Florida State.
 The Hurricanes received an at-large bid to the NCAA tournament as an eight-seed, their fourth consecutive tournament appearance, and were upset in the first round of the tournament by Quinnipiac.